CloudLabs-Samples/EduLabs/AWS/F5/Getting-started.md

     ![](images/wsinstancesummary.png)

-21. Copy the Public ip address of the web server, this will be used in later steps.
+21. Copy the **Public IP address of the web server**, this will be used in later steps.

     ![](images/wspip.png)